awtproject/InteractiveASL/README.md

 # Interactive ASL

-Interactive ASL is a web application built with the MEAN stack for learning American Sign Language in a easy and intuitive way.
+Interactive ASL is a web application built with the MEAN stack for learning American Sign Language in an easy and intuitive way.
 This web application has been developed as a final proyect for the [Lecture Advance Web Technologies](https://www.uni-due.de/soco/teaching/courses/lecture-advwebtech-ss18.php).

 ## Features and Overview